Chapter 8 From Communalism To The Partition Topic B The Communal Divide And The Decision Of Partition Of India

 At the Lahore session in 1940, Jinnah said that the Muslims were a separate nation and should have their own dwellings, area, and state.

 In this session, a demand was raised for a separate state.
-This is called Pakistan Proposal.
+This is called the Pakistan Proposal.
 The act of partitioning India began with Jinnah’s presence and initiative.

 4. Call for direct struggle: